theresa-de-ocampo/azure-documentation/13-cosmos-db.md

 **Cons**

 - Not scalable if you have lots of small unrelated documents — because you lose the benefit of grouping related items together.
-- You can't do efficient queries like <i>"get all families in Cavite"</i> since you'd have to query across all paritions.
+- You can't do efficient queries like <i>"get all families in Cavite"</i> since you'd have to query across all partitions.

 #### Option 2: `/address/city`